twilight-rs/twilight/gateway/README.md

 Enabling **only** `zlib-simd` will make the library use [`zlib-ng`] which is a modern fork of zlib that is faster and more effective, but it needs `cmake` to compile.

-### Metrics

-The `metrics` feature provides metrics information via the `metrics` crate.
-Some of the metrics logged are counters about received event counts and their types and gauges about the capacity and efficiency of the inflater of each shard.

-This is disabled by default.

 [`native-tls`]: https://crates.io/crates/native-tls
 [`rustls`]: https://crates.io/crates/rustls